Department Head: D. Keith Roper

 Suggested Semester Schedule for Premedical Program

 It is possible for students to combine premedical requirements with requirements for the Biological Engineering major.
 Some of the premedical requirements add to the total amount of credits required.
 This combination may be completed within five years, if the student is very diligent.
-Medical schools do not accept AP, CLEP, or ACT scores toward fulfillment of English Composition, Chemistry, or Biology requirements.
 The BS schedule is designed to satisfy the requirements without time conflicts.
 Students who must deviate from this schedule should be sure to meet often with a College of Engineering advisor.
 For most current schedule contact the Engineering Advising Center.